Iffadanwar/School_District_Analysis/README.md

 # School_District_Analysis

 ##Overview of Project
-###The analysis of a school district and their standardized test scores to show preformance and school trends.
-The result of this analysis will allow the school board to make disitions on the school budget what need to be done.
+###The analysis of a school district and their standardized test scores to show performance and school trends.
+The result of this analysis will allow the school board to make decisions on the school budget what need to be done.

 ### The Analysis should include the following information: